Sexual orientation and military service by country: Taiwan

 Taiwan repealed its ban on conscripting gay people into the military in 2002.
 Following an announcement by the Republic of China Armed Forces that it would end a policy banning gays from guarding high level officials and government installations, scholars and military officials said the decision signaled a bold step for an Asian military force.
 The policy change was announced after a local newspaper revealed the discriminatory practice, prompting protest demonstrations in Taipei, the nation's capital.

 Col. Liu of the ROC Naval Attache said that ending the ban on gays in the military police was "a good thing for a democratic society like ours.
 I don't think this is really a big deal," he said.
 "It just means Taiwanese society is more open and there are different choices now.
 If you're gay and you can do the job, that's fine."

 Thailand

 In 2005, the Thai armed forces lifted its ban on LGBT serving in the military.
 Prior to this reform, LGBT people were exempted as suffering from a "mental disorder" law of 1954.

 Ukraine

 United Kingdom

 Until 2000, the British Ministry of Defence (MOD) policy was to continue the long-standing ban on homosexuals joining any of the Armed Forces.
-Since March 2014, UK military same-sex couples can get married (as well as UK civilians), under the Marriage (Same Sex Couples) Act 2013.
-This law does not apply to Northern Ireland only.